Shadow and stability of quantum-corrected black holes: The quantum gravitational effects

 where $w_0$ and $\sigma$ are the median and width of the wavepacket, and on the null boundary $w=0$, $\psi$ is specified as a constant determined by $\psi_{0,0}$.
-Then one can calculate the values of $\psi_{i,j}$ on the whole grid from Eq. \eqref{eq:QNM-evolution-discrete}.
+Then one can calculate the values of $\psi_{i,j}$ on the whole grid from Eq.~\eqref{eq:QNM-evolution-discrete}.
 In this way, one can generate the ringdown waveform, namely, the time domain profile of perturbations by extracting the values of $\psi$ at constant $r_*$.
 To determine the quasinormal frequency corresponding to the profile, we use the Prony method to fit the profile data, and set $w_0=0$, $\sigma=1$, $\delta=0.5$.
-The ringdown waveforms $|\psi|$ of all the two kinds of BHs under the scalar and vector perturbations with $l=2$ are plotted in Fig. \ref{fig:QNM-profile}.
-It shows that the quantum-corrected BH and the Schwarzschild BH have almost identical waveforms.
-All the waveforms have the same power-law tail due to the fact that the effective potentials of the two kinds of BHs have the same asymptotic behavior.
-We observe that the oscillation frequency for the quantum-corrected BH is the higher in each of the perturbations.
+The ringdown waveforms $|\psi|$ of the classical and quantum-corrected BHs under the scalar and vector perturbations with $l=2$ are plotted in Fig.~\ref{fig:QNM-profile}.
+It shows that the quantum-corrected BHs and the Schwarzschild BH have almost identical waveforms.
+All the waveforms have the same power-law tail due to the fact that the effective potentials of these BHs have the same asymptotic behavior.
+We observe that the oscillation frequency for each of the quantum-corrected BHs is higher than that of the Schwarzschild one in each of the perturbations.
 Moreover, the damping rate for the Schwarzschild BH is the higher in each of the perturbations.
 These results are in agreement with those provided in Table \ref{table:WKB}.
-To further check the consistency between the generated ringdown waveforms in Fig. \ref{fig:QNM-profile} and the QNMs obtained by the WKB method and presented in Table \ref{table:WKB}, the frequencies $\omega$ are also extracted by the Prony method from the ringdown waveforms in Fig. \ref{fig:QNM-profile} and shown in Table \ref{table:Prony}.
+To further check the consistency between the generated ringdown waveforms in Fig.~\ref{fig:QNM-profile} and the QNMs obtained by the WKB method and presented in Table \ref{table:WKB}, the frequencies $\omega$ are also extracted by the Prony method from the ringdown waveforms in Fig.~\ref{fig:QNM-profile} and shown in Table \ref{table:Prony}.
 By comparison, we find that the data presented in Table \ref{table:WKB} agree quite well with those shown in Table \ref{table:Prony}.
-The fact that the imaginary frequencies alway take negative values indicates that these oscillations will die off with time evolution, and thus the two kinds of BHs are all stable against the scalar and vector perturbations.
+The fact that the imaginary frequencies always take negative values indicates that these oscillations will die off with time evolution, and thus the classical and quantum-corrected BHs are all stable against the scalar and vector perturbations.